top of page

 Propex heater sequence of operation

-Sometimes there are issues with the campervan gas heater, this is actually pretty normal.
-So, let's look at some propex heater troubleshooting...
+Sometimes, there are issues with the campervan gas heater.
+So, let's look at some Propex heater troubleshooting.

 Propex heater troubleshooting

 There are a few common issues you could run into.
-You can reset/clear any of these faults (which cause a lockout) by turning the ‘Fan Only’ setting on the control panel, ‘on’, ‘off’ and ‘on’ again within 2.5 seconds.
+You can reset any of these faults which cause a lockout by turning the ‘Fan Only’ setting on the control panel on, off, and on again within 2.5 seconds.

 3 - Low/high voltage fault: I get this when the sun is beating down onto my solar panels and the voltage of the system goes higher than the Propex HS2000 threshold.
 The newer Propex models have fixed this issue, but the older models still have it.
-It's not an issue at all.
-You can clear the lockout
+It's not an issue at all, and can be reset as described above.

-4 - Combustion air fault: After a heavy downpour (in Ireland the rain blows sideways...), my air inlet can become filled with water which causes this error.
-Unscrew the p-clip holding the inlet pipe, empty the water, and reset the thermostat!
+4 - Combustion air fault: After a heavy downpour, my air inlet can become filled with water which causes this error.
+Unscrew the p-clip holding the inlet pipe, empty the water, and reset the thermostat.

 Conclusion